Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

       - Finding and fixing errors with the debugger
     - **In Class Activities**
       - Find and fix the bug in sample code
-1. SpriteKit - Swift in Games
-    - **Swift in Games**
-      - Using Enums, Functions, Structs & Protocols
-    - **In Class Activities**
-      - Refactor sample code to use enums, structs and protocols

 ## Tutorials & Projects

 - [Sushi Neko](https://www.makeschool.com/online-courses/tutorials/learn-to-clone-timberman-with-spritekit-and-swift-3/getting-started)